dxatscale/sfpowerscripts/packages/sfpowerscripts-cli/README.md

   -x, --installationkeybypass
       Bypass the requirement for having an installation key for this version of the package

+  --artifactdir=artifactdir
+      [default: artifacts] The directory where the artifact is to be written

+  --diffcheck
+      Only build when the package has changed

   --enablecoverage
       Please note this command takes a longer time to compute, activating this on every packaging build might not necessary

+  --gittag
+      Tag the current commit ID with an annotated tag containing the package name and version - does not push tag

   --json
       format output as json